-- 37. This decision constitutes the final decision of the ITIA, resolving this matter pursuant to 2022 TADP Article 7.14. - 38.
-Further to 2022 TADP Article 13.2.1, each of WADA and the SAIDS has a right to appeal against this decision to the CAS in Lausanne, Switzerland, in accordance with the procedure set out at 2022 TADP Articles 13.8 and 13.9. - 39.
-As part of this resolution of the matter, the Player has waived her right to appeal against or otherwise challenge any aspect of this decision (both as to the finding that the Player has committed anti-doping rule violations and as to the imposition of the consequences set out above), whether pursuant to 2022 TADP Article 13.2.1 or otherwise.
-However, if an appeal is filed with the CAS against this decision either by WADA or SAIDS, the Player will be entitled (if so advised) to exercise her right of cross-appeal in accordance with 2022 TADP Article 13.9.4.
+- 37. This decision constitutes the final decision of the ITIA, resolving this matter pursuant to 2025 TADP Article 7.14. - 38.
+Further to 2025 TADP Article 13.2.1, each of WADA and National Anti Doping Agency India (NADA India) has a right to appeal against this decision to the CAS in Lausanne, Switzerland, in accordance with the procedure set out at 2025 TADP Articles 13.8 and 13.9. - 39.
+As part of this resolution of the matter, the Player has waived his right to appeal against or otherwise challenge any aspect of this decision (both as to the finding that the Player has committed anti-doping rule violations and as to the imposition of the consequences set out above), whether pursuant to 2025 TADP Article 13.2.1 or otherwise.
+However, if an appeal is filed with the CAS against this decision either by WADA or NADA India, the Player will be entitled (if so advised) to exercise his right of cross-appeal in accordance with 2025 TADP Article 13.9.4.